Magnetixaft/AgileQueen/README.md

 Requirements:
 - Flutter SDK version 2.10.4
-- A development environment with Android SDK version XX or above
+- A development environment with Android SDK version 32 or above
 - An Android emulator or Android device

 Run from source: